We explored free and open-source API documentation solutions, and compiled the results of our research in this post.

 The Swagger specification is a powerful definition format that describes RESTful APIs.
 It maps all the resources and operations associated with a RESTful interface and makes it easier to develop and consume an API.

-Recently the Swagger standard changed its name to Open API, you can find out more about the initiative at the Open API Initiative website.
-As a leading standard Swagger/OpenAPI has accumulated a large range of API documentation generators that use the specification format.
+In 2015, the Swagger standard changed its name to Open API.
+You can find out more about the initiative at the Open API Initiative website.
+As a leading standard, Swagger/OpenAPI has accumulated a large range of API documentation generators that use the specification format.

 Swagger is a complete framework for describing, producing, consuming, and visualizing RESTful web services.

-As today’s leading API ecosystem, it’s also the best documented and supported.
+As today’s leading API ecosystem, Swagger is well documented and supported.
 Should you decide to document your APIs with Swagger, you can find plenty of resources, tutorials, examples and help online.

-With DapperDox you can author readable guides and have them form part of a cohesive set of documentation along with the API specifications: You can inject relevant documentation into the rendered specification page.
+With the open-source DapperDox, you can author readable guides and have them form part of a cohesive set of documentation along with the API specifications: you can inject relevant documentation into the rendered specification page.

-To create your API documentation with DapperDox, point DapperDox at your OpenAPI/Swagger specifications, add some documentation in Markdown and let DapperDox do the rest.
+To create your API documentation with DapperDox, point DapperDox at your OpenAPI/Swagger specifications, add some documentation in ** GitHub flavored Markdown** and let DapperDox do the rest.

 ReDoc uses the OpenAPI specification and generates a responsive site with a three-panel design.
 It pulls markdown headings from the OpenAPI description field into the side menu, and supports deep linking.

 ReDoc aims to make deployment extremely easy, provides a wide support for OpenAPI objects, and offers interactive documentation for nested objects.
-You can include code samples via a third-party extension.
+You can include code samples via a third-party extension, but it lacks the functionality to try-out the documented APIs out-of-the-box.

 API documentation generators using the RAML specification

-RAML (RESTful API Modeling Language) helps you manage the whole API lifecycle from design to sharing.
+RAML (RESTful API Modeling Language) helps you manage the whole lifecycle of RESTful APIs from design to sharing.

 RAML 2 HTML